LED lighting controls reduce energy use and extend the useful life of LED fixtures

 DALI Driver Manufactured by Philips Advance

-Wireless Parking Lot Lighting Controls
+Wireless Advanced Lighting Controls for Parking Lots

 Wireless parking lot controls entered the marketplace with all kinds of heightened anticipation.
 Finally, there was an advanced parking lot lighting control system that didn’t require fancy wiring.
 While wireless controls have significant potential and offer the most options and flexibility, wireless controls have the highest upfront cost of any lighting control system.